Disclaimer: I do not own Transformers.

 This overwhelming blur that blocked out even the giddiness that usually came along with the hunt.
 There was nothing but this cold swirling blackness with those burning red optics flashing in the stolen images frozen in her processor.

 At least that had been what she thought had happened.

 None of that mattered now though.
-All Jynx wanted was those damn red optics fading out before her visor as she tore his spark from its chamber and crushed it before him.
+All Jynx wanted was those damned red optics fading out before her visor as she tore his spark from its chamber and crushed it in front of him.

 That would make her feel better.